kernelci/kernelci-core/doc/collection-lab.rst

  :query string _id: The internal ID of the registered lab.
  :query string private: If the lab is private or not.
- :query string token: The token ID associated with the lab.
+ :query string token: The ID of token associated with the lab.

  :status 200: Resource deleted.
  :status 403: Not authorized to perform the operation.